Probing Lambda-Gravity with Bose-Einstein Condensate: Gravitational Potential and Acceleration Induced by an Oscillating Mass in the BEC

 where $\phi_0^G=-\frac{M G}{R_0} $ and $\phi_0^\Lambda = -\frac{\Lambda R_0^2c^2}{6}$.
 The part of $\phi(x,t)$ from Eq.~\ref{eq:phi} to which the BEC experiment has essential sensitivity (as we discuss below) is proportional to $[x \delta_R \sin(\Omega t)]$, originating from the $\Delta_{x,t}^2$ and higher-order $\mathcal{O}(\Delta_{x,t}^2)$ terms, and is given by

 where `...' denotes $\mathcal{O}\left(\frac{\delta R^2}{R_0^2}\right)$ terms, and

 which is the time-dependent part of the acceleration exerted by the oscillating sphere on the BEC.
-The amplitude of this acceleration, $a^\text{BEC}$, is the key observable in our study and is given by
+The amplitude of this acceleration, $a^\text{BEC}$, is the key observable in our study, which follows from the two equations above and is given by